Jacudibu/hexagon-tactics/docs/battlefield.md

 ## Props

 Props are objects which can be placed on top of tiles.
-Multiple props can be placed on one tile, and a prop can be big enough to cover multiple tiles, and certain skills might spawn new props on the map.
+Multiple props can be placed on one tile, a prop can be big enough to cover multiple tiles, and certain skills might spawn new props on the map.
 They may be destructible or interact with skills in other ways.
 As such, they are highly modular.
 For the sake of simplicity, skills will always target the entire tile, and, as such, will interact with all props at once.

-#### Possible Components:
+Props will be defined just like other Game Data, though their values of the individual prop components work as "sensible defaults" and can be adjusted individually for each instance inside the map editor.

+### Optional Prop Components:

+- Offset: Instead of being placed right on top of the tile's center, the prop gets shifted by the assigned 3D Vector.
 - Destructible: The prop has HP and resistances to certain damage types.
 Getting destroyed by different damage types might trigger different effects and spawn another prop to visualize the remains.
     - Example: Flowers burning down when struck by fire, grass getting cut through slashing damage.